tiagodeliberali/RetroPlatform/Assets/Scripts/Maze/README.md

 Nice things to understand:
 * The wall of a cell overlaps the wall of the neighboring cell
 * The floor of a cell overlaps the roof of the neighboring cell
-* The **first column of maze cells are with the wrong number of prefabs for the floor/roof** (It is missing one!
-Its a bug!!)
 * The space between blocks is controlled by `Position scale factor`.
 Change it to reduce the space and make it looks ok

 Here is a maze cell details: